Hello, I’m Mob from the Negorabu team at SKOOTA GAMES.

 such spaces as well.
 Quoted from the Steam page.

-The game itself is relatively simple, involving intercepting threats approaching the planet with a massive defense cannon.
+The game itself involves intercepting threats approaching the planet with a massive defense cannon, which is relatively simple.
 However, the essence of this game lies beyond that.
-A massive hunk of iron, weighing as much as 300kg, embedded with countless buttons, levers, meters, and monitors.
-Standing before it, actually gripping the levers, pressing the buttons, and firing shells with a thunderous roar that resonates in your gut.
-This absurd yet exhilarating "experience" is everything this game has to offer, which I encountered at TGS.
+A massive iron mass embedded with countless buttons, levers, meters, and monitors, weighing as much as 300kg.
+Standing before it, actually gripping the levers, pressing the buttons, and firing shells with a thunderous roar that resonates in your gut—this absurd yet exhilarating "experience" is everything this game has to offer, which I encountered at TGS.

-To be honest, it is still uncertain how much of this experience can be replicated on home PCs or consoles.
+To be honest, how much of this experience can be replicated on home PCs or consoles is still uncertain.
 However, such doubts seemed trivial.
-Bringing this amount of equipment from Germany to Japan, especially to the indie game area, and forcefully declaring, "This is the experience we want to create," showcases a strong will.
-Their passion and obsession, akin to madness, captures our hearts in a way that is completely different from the enormous advertising budgets of AAA titles, yet equally or even more impactful.
+Bringing this much material from Germany to Japan, especially to the indie game area, and asserting "this is the experience we want to create" with such a strong will is remarkable.
+Their passion and obsession, akin to madness, capture our hearts in a way that is entirely different from the enormous advertising budgets of AAA titles, yet equally or even more impactful.

-I am simply grateful for the opportunity to have such an "experience" with a pre-release title.
-I look forward to the day I can once again become the commander of this cannon in the final version, and hopefully, to reunite with this hunk of iron at some domestic or international event.
+I can only express my gratitude for being able to experience such an "experience" from a pre-release title.
+I look forward to the day I can once again become the commander of this cannon in the final version, and hopefully, to reunite with this iron mass at some domestic or international event.

 End of the First Part

 So far, we have introduced unique indie games from three different countries: China, Russia, and Germany.
-What did you think?
+How did you find them?
 Sharp simulations that cut through the absurdities of modern society, intense worlds that transcend language barriers, and overwhelming "experiences" that go beyond logic.
-Each approach is completely different, yet all of them shone with a distinct brilliance that rivaled major titles within the grand festival of TGS.
+Each approach is entirely different, yet all of them shone with a brilliance that rivaled major titles within the grand festival of TGS.

 In the upcoming second part, we will introduce three more wonderful works from another country.
 Until then, see you again.